poult-lab/daily-word/english_words_ learning.md

 [n] {NAmE soda} Soft drinks and minerals sold here.

 "a sweet drink in various flavours that has bubbles of gas in it and does not contain alcohol"

-09.interim /ˈɪntərɪm/

-[adj] an interim government/measure/report.

-"intended to last for only a short time until sb/sth more permanent is found"